-This paper focuses on the aforementioned second category of crowdsourced operations.
-In particular, we study the problem of crowdsourced entity collection that seeks to acquire missing entities (i.e., tuples) from the crowd to complete a database.
+Manuscript received 22 May 2016; revised 4 Aug.
+2016; accepted 30 Aug.
+2016.
+Date of publication 20 Sept.
+2016; date of current version 31 May 2019.
+Recommended for acceptance by L. Chen, G. Li, and S. Amer-Yahia.
+For information on obtaining reprints of this article, please send e-mail to: reprints@ieee.org, and reference the Digital Object Identifier below.
+Digital Object Identifier no. 10.1109/TKDE.2016.2611509 acquire missing entities (i.e., tuples) from the crowd to complete a database.
 As a running example, suppose that a market research analyst wants to study restaurants in New York City (NYC).
 The analyst can pose an entity collection query to publish crowdsourcing tasks of collecting restaurants in the city from the crowd.
 Crowdsourced entity collection has many applications, including knowledge base completion, structured data collection, etc.

-A fundamental challenge of crowdsourced entity collection is the "open world" nature of crowdsourcing which may return unbounded amount of answers [38].
+A fundamental challenge of crowdsourced entity collection is the "open world" nature of crowdsourcing which may return unbounded amount of answers [7].
 Recently, some approaches have been proposed to address the challenge.
-Trushkowsky et al. focused on estimating the coverage of the current entity set collected from the crowd [38].
-Chung et al. have extended the estimation techniques to support aggregate queries, such as SUM, AVG, MAX/MIN, etc [6].
-Rekatsinas et al. extended the data model to a structured domain with hierarchical structure, and aimed to maximize collection coverage under a budget [36].
-Park and Widom developed a general framework CrowdFill that shows a partially filled table and asks the crowd to contribute new entities, fill empty cells, and up-vote/downvote existing entities [35].
+Trushkowsky et al. focused on estimating the coverage of the current entity set collected from the crowd [7].
+Chung et al. have extended the estimation techniques to support aggregate queries, such as SUM, AVG, MAX/MIN, etc. [8].
+Rekatsinas et al. extended the data model to a structured domain with hierarchical structure, and aimed to maximize collection coverage under a budget [9].
+Park and Widom developed a general framework CrowdFill that shows a partially filled table and asks the crowd to contribute new entities, fill empty cells, and up-vote/down-vote existing entities [10].
 However, the studies do not pay much attention to the underlying distribution of the collected entities, which is often indispensable in the process of data collection.

 Evidently, in many real scenarios, users may have distribution requirements on the entities collected from the crowd.
-One application is crowdsourced point-of-interest (POI) collection [17], which asks the crowd to submit locations with additional information, such as road-side parkings.
-Naturally, users often want the collected POIs (e.g., road-side parkings) to be evenly distributed in an area, instead of following a skew spatial distribution (e.g., only containing POIs near some popular regions).
-Distribution requirement is also common in market research.
-For example, suppose that a real estate expert wants to curate a list of representative houses via crowdsourcing.
-To make the research more
+One application is crowdsourced point-of-interest (POI) collection [11], which asks the crowd to submit locations with additional information, such as road-side parkings.
+Naturally, users often want the collected POIs (e.g., road-side parkings)